dppalomar/sparseIndexTracking/README.md

 # sparseIndexTracking

-Computation of sparse eigenvectors of a matrix (aka sparse PCA)
-    with running time 2-3 orders of magnitude lower than existing methods and better final performance in terms of recovery of sparsity pattern and estimation of numerical values.

-Can handle covariance matrices as well as
-    data matrices with real or complex-valued entries.
-Different levels of sparsity can be specified for each individual ordered eigenvector and the method is robust in parameter selection.
+Computation of sparse portfolios for financial index tracking, i.e., joint selection of a subset of the assets that compose the index and computation of their relative weights (capital allocation).
+The level of sparsity of the portfolios, i.e., the number of selected assets, is controlled through a regularization parameter.
+Different tracking measures are available, namely the empirical tracking error (ETE), downside risk (DR), Huber empirical tracking error (HETE), and Huber downside risk (HDR).
 See vignette for a detailed documentation and comparison, with several illustrative examples.

 The package is based on the paper:
     K. Benidis, Y. Feng, and D. P. Palomar, “Sparse Portfolios for High-Dimensional Financial Index Tracking,” IEEE Trans. on Signal Processing, vol. 66, no. 1,